Aisle: Width of various types of aisles

-Note that spaces between buildings, e. g., rows of storage sheds, would not be considered "aisles", even if the same amount of separation would be considered an aisle in a warehouse.

 Architecture

 In architecture, an aisle is more specifically the wing of a house, or a lateral division of a large building.
 The earliest examples of aisles date back to the Roman times and can be found in the Basilica Ulpia (basilica of Trajan), which had double aisles on either side of its central area.
 The church of St. Peter's in Rome has the same number.

 Church architecture

 In church architecture, an aisle (also known as an yle or alley) is more specifically a passageway to either side of the nave that is separated from the nave by colonnades or arcades, a row of pillars or columns.
 Occasionally aisles stop at the transepts, but often aisles can be continued around the apse.
 Aisles are thus categorized as nave-aisles, transept-aisles or choir-aisles.
 A semi-circular choir with aisles continued around it, providing access to a series of chapels, is a chevet.

 In Gothic architecture, the aisles' roofs are lower than that of the nave, allowing light to enter through clerestory windows.
 In Romanesque architecture, however, the roofs are at roughly equal heights, with those of the aisle being only slightly lower than that of the nave.
 In Germany, churches where the roofs of the aisles and nave are the same height, such as St. Stephen's, Vienna, the Wiesenkirche at Soest, St. Martin's, Landshut, and the Frauenkirche (Church of Our Lady) in Munich are known as Hallenkirchen.